namratha113/File-Structure_railway-ticket-reservation/README.md

 It is  mini project for file structure with a topic railway ticket reservation.
 To login use username as user and password as pass
-It uses c programming and output is in graphical interface
+It uses c++ programming and output is in graphical interface